My x86 Retro-Computers

 MS-DOS 6 Compaq edition / Window for Workgroups 3.11

-The 486SX2-66 runs Descent very well and appears to be in integer benchmarks just 10% slower as a 486DX2-66 (Norton Utilities 7 Sysinfo)
+The 486SX2-66 runs Descent very well and appears to be in integer benchmarks just 10% slower than a 486DX2-66 (Norton Utilities 7 Sysinfo)

 Socket 7-System